 By cutting the rather lengthy requirements as well as build and test phases into smaller chunks of work, project managers can deliver projects even more frequently and successfully.

 Innovative project managers do not simply stumble upon success; they work towards it, and achieve it by making use of requisite tools and procedures.
-And this is why small and medium scale businesses as well as organizations rely on Sinnaps online project management software as well as other Agile workflow automation software and collaboration tools in the likes of Asana, Wrike, etc., to ensure better allocation of project resources, timely scheduling of tasks, improve team collaboration and achieve round-the-clock monitoring of project progress.
+And this is why small and medium scale businesses as well as organizations rely on Sinnaps online project management software as well as other Agile workflow automation software and collaboration tools in the likes of Asana, Wrike, etc., to ensure better allocation of project resources, timely scheduling of tasks, improve agile team collaboration and achieve round-the-clock monitoring of project progress.

 Scrum Agile workflow, in the most basic terms consists of a cycle of events that captures the entirety of how work if performed and completed in a given period of time.
-From creating a product backlog which consists of a prioritized list of all product features as desired by the product owner, planning meeting where each item present on the list are discussed with the development team, tracking work status as well as a host of other activities carried out to see the product become a reality.
+From creating a product backlog which consists of a prioritized list of all product features as desired by the product owner, agile planning meeting where each item present on the list are discussed with the development team, tracking work status as well as a host of other activities carried out to see the product become a reality.

 In this article, we will take a closer look at Agile scrum workflow, including the many sub progressions that take place in-between, eventually leading to a successful project endeavour.

-To further elaborate on the agile project workflow diagram, each event in the Agile workflow cycle, (sprint/iteration) is considered the basic unit in Scrum.
+To further elaborate on the agile project workflow diagram, each event in the Agile workflow cycle, (agile sprint/iteration) is considered the basic unit in Scrum.
 As a timeboxed event, it therefore restricts the duration of each meeting to periods of between one or two weeks.
 Take a look at this project management workflow software:

 Scrum emphasises the development of a working product at the end of the project endeavour.
 It underscores the need to develop products that will add value to customers and strongly suggests that the product be fully tested, documented and potentially releasable.